nadia-polikarpova/cse130-web/lectures/08-monads.md

 <br>
 <br>

-This was a one-step recipe
+This was a one-step app

-Most interesting recipes
+Most interesting apps

   - have multiple steps
   - pass intermediate results between steps